Nonlinearity as Rank: Generative Low-Rank Adapter with Radial Basis Functions: Methodology

 where $\mu_g$ and $\sigma_g$ are the mean and standard deviation of $\mathbf{x}_g$ and $\varepsilon$ is for stability.
 By normalizing inputs, we can confidently set the fixed grid range to $[-3, 3]$.
 According to the properties of the standard normal distribution, this interval covers approximately 99.7\% of the data points, ensuring that input features are uniformly captured by the RBF grid and preventing fitting failures caused by distribution shifts.

-Finally, the generator synthesizes values by combining a base linear transformation with an RBF nonlinear expansion.
+Finally, the generator synthesizes values by combining a base non-linear activation with an RBF nonlinear expansion.
 Using the normalized vector $\hat{\mathbf{x}}_g$ from Eq.~\ref{eq:norm}, we define the transformation $\phi_{i,g}$ applied to the sub-vector $\mathbf{x}_g$ as:

-where $\sigma(\cdot)$ is an standard activation function (e.g., SiLU), $w_{b}$ is a learnable scalar scaling weight specific to this group, and $\mathcal{F}_{\text{RBF}}(\cdot)$ represents the expressive RBF-based nonlinear term which will be detailed in Sec.~\ref{gaussian}.
+where $\sigma(\cdot)$ is a standard activation function (e.g., SiLU), $w_{b, i, g}$ is a learnable scalar scaling weight specific to the $i$-th generator and the $g$-th group, and $\mathcal{F}_{\text{RBF}, i, g}(\cdot)$ represents the expressive RBF-based nonlinear term which will be detailed in Sec.~\ref{gaussian}.